WestDRI/slidesForWebinars/content/jl_variables_types/_index.md

 ```
 <br>
 {{%b%}}Dates{{%/b%}} is a package from the standard Julia library (it was installed when you installed Julia).<br>
-The other packages are packages that [you should have installed](https://westgrid-julia.netlify.app/school/jl-05-pkg.html).
+The other packages are packages that {{<a "https://westgrid-julia.netlify.app/school/jl-05-pkg.html" "you should have installed">}}.

 ---